Long Term Care Planning

 Any money owing on the deferred payment agreement, including interest and administration costs must be repaid if you sell your home or you leave the care home.
 If you die, the executor of your will is responsible for repaying the amount owing.

-Local authorities are able to charge interest of up to 1.65% (yearly rate, charged daily) (1 July-31 December 2017) on the deferred payment, together with an additional charge for legal costs and administering the payment from the start of the agreement.
+Local authorities are able to charge interest of up to 1.45% (yearly rate, charged daily) from the 1st January – 30th June 2020 on the deferred payment, together with an additional charge for legal costs and administering the payment from the start of the agreement.

 Both the interest rate and charge are designed to cover the local authority’s costs in making the loan; they are not allowed to make a profit from the arrangement.When the property is sold, the executor of the estate will be liable to repay the debt out of the estate, though they are not themselves personally liable.